 Persistence is Key

-While it may sound like Zhao Xiong is one of the most compliant and easy-going persons with autism around, it wasn’t always the case.
+While it may sound like Zhao Xiong is one of the most compliant and easy-going persons with autism around, it was not always the case.
 When he first entered the DAC, he required much support.
 Also, during Zhao Xiong’s growing years and his family had to learn how to help him learn the skills necessary for daily living, including how to communicate and make friends.
-He had frequent meltdowns, tantrums and violent outbursts that tested his family’s wits and mettle.
+He had frequent meltdowns and outbursts that tested his family’s wits and mettle.

 Hsu Li feels that the DAC’s strength lies not only its curriculum and physical environment but in the environment created by its staff.
 Furthermore, each small behavioural change towards independence by an adult client is celebrated by their coaches – and appreciated by their families